darlannunes/PhD_Thesis_Step1_OSM_Toponyms/README.md

-# PhD_Thesis_OSM_Toponyms
+# PhD Thesis Codes
-The repository contains data for upcomming paper on "Quantitative Analysis of Collaborative Toponyms in Openstreetmap: Investigating the connections with Intrinsic Quality Parameters"
+The repository contains data and the codes for the upcomming paper on "Quantitative Analysis of Collaborative Toponyms in Openstreetmap: Investigating the connections with Intrinsic Quality Parameters"